qtc-de/beanshooter/README.md

 * Full *JMXMP* support with almost all available authentication options
 * *ysoserial* integration to test for insecure deserialization
 * *CVE-2016-3427* detection
+* Autocompletion for *bash*
+* Vulnerable docker container to run tests against

 ### Credits